 The College of Liberal Arts and Sciences’ newly-renovated biology, chemistry, and physics laboratories house hands-on, problem-based lab courses.
 These courses challenge students to develop links between the theory and practice of environmental science and the possible manifestations of scientific discovery in real-world contexts.

-Students apply field research tools—GIS, soil, water, air sampling, animal observation, and NASA datasets—to analyze, understand and take on environmental challenges.
+Students apply field research tools — Geographic Information Systems (GIS), soil, water, air sampling, animal observation, and NASA datasets—to analyze, understand and take on environmental challenges.
 Environmental science majors present their original research at regional and national conferences, making important contacts with colleagues and potential employers.

 Environmental Science uses scientific inquiry as the foundation for constructing interdisciplinary approaches to understanding interconnected food, water, and energy systems that underlie human well-being and planetary sustainability.